How to Become a Motivational Speaker: The Ultimate Resource Guide

 1.3 No Communicator Can Speak About “Everything”

-1.4 Other Income Streams like Publishing a Book
+1.4 How to Become a Motivational Speaker: Other Income Streams like Publishing a Book

 Firstly, you could sell hard copies of your books and DVD / CD packs at events where you are the speaker.
 Make sure to get permission beforehand.
 Secondly would be to make available the very same products through online stores.